Who can qualify for naturalization based on military service?

 Yes.
-Naturalization applicants who are currently in the U.S. military should submit the N-400, as well as Form N-426.
-This is a certification of the applicant’s military service.
-Current members of the military must have the N-426 certified by the military before submitting his/her application.
+If you are currently in the U.S. military, you must submit the N-400 as well as the Form N-426.
+This is a certification of your military service.
+Current members of the military must have the N-426 certified by the military before submitting your naturalization application.

 I am a veteran of the U.S. military.
 Is the naturalization process different?

 Yes.
 Like current members of the U.S. military, veterans should submit Form N-426 with his/her N-400 application.
-For veterans, Form N-426 should not be certified and instead, the applicant must also submit a copy of his/her discharge documents, DD Form 214 or NGB Form 22.
+For veterans, Form N-426 should not be certified, instead, you must also submit a copy of your discharge documents, DD Form 214 or NGB Form 22.

-My spouse is a member of the U.S. military and we are stationed abroad.
+My spouse is a member of the U.S. military; we are stationed abroad.
 Is the process different?